spring-attic/gs-accessing-data-gemfire/README.src.md

 	Teen Carol is 13 years old.
 ```

-With the debug levels of Spring Data Gemfire turned up, you are also getting a glimpse of the query language used with Gemfire.
-This guide won't delve into that, but if you like, you can investigate that in some of the other Getting Started Guides.
+With the debug levels of Spring Data Gemfire turned up, you also get a glimpse of the query language used with Gemfire.
+You'll find more about the query language in other Getting Started guides.

 Summary
 -------
 Congratulations!
-You just setup an embedded Gemfire server, stored some simple entities, and developed some quick queries.
+You set up an embedded Gemfire server, stored simple entities, and developed quick queries.

 [zip]: https://github.com/springframework-meta/gs-accessing-data-gemfire/archive/master.zip